-13.4.1 Sites shall be designed with attention to ensuring safety and security for customers, employees, and suppliers and to minimizing opportunities for trespassing, theft, and vandalism when the facility is closed.
-Appropriate attention shall be given to site lighting, vehicular access into the site and circulation within the site, pedestrian access into the site and circulation within the site, visibility and access into the site for the Police Department, and communication with the Police Department.

-13.4.2 Appropriate methods developed under Crime Prevention Through Environmental Design (CPTED) should be employed.
+- 13.4.1 Sites shall be designed with attention to ensuring safety and security for customers, employees, and suppliers and to minimizing opportunities for trespassing, theft, and vandalism when the facility is closed.
+Appropriate attention shall be given to site lighting, vehicular access into the site and circulation within the site, pedestrian access into the site and circulation within the site, visibility and access into the site for the Police Department, and communication with the Police Department. - 13.4.2 Appropriate methods developed under Crime Prevention Through Environmental Design (CPTED) should be employed.
 CPTED is based on the principle that proper design and effective use of buildings and sites brings a reduction in both the fear of and incidence of crime and an improvement in quality of life.
-See this website for recommended design principles: http://www.designcentreforcpted.org/Pages/Principles.html.

-Article 14.
-Standards for Particular Uses/Activities
+Article 15 Standards for Particular Uses/Activities

-Section 14.1 Contractor's Storage Yards
+Section 15.1 Contractor's Storage Yards